rowanwins/esri-leaflet-stream/README.md

 # Esri Leaflet Socket
 A plugin for Esri Leaflet that enables consuming streaming data from a socket connection service published by ArcGIS Server.
+[View Demo](https://rowanwins.github.io/esri-leaflet-socket/example/)

 ### Usage
 **Step 1.** Include the required js in your document.